WCTE/V1495_firmware/Registers.md

 Registers which provide information about the firmware are:
  - AR_VERSION: Firmware version
    - `0x100c`
- - AR_GITSHA: Most recent GIT commit SHA
+ - AR_GIT: Most recent GIT commit SHA
    - `0x100a`